Struggling with hearing? Request a hearing test appointment today.

 Loss of hearing is categorised into three types:

 There are lots of causes of hearing loss.
 Ageing, chronic exposure to loud noises or excessive ear wax build-up can temporarily cause deafness.
-It’s recommended that you assess if you display any unilateral hearing loss symptoms before you seek medical assistance.
+But deafness in one ear can be caused by a number of symptoms as we’ll explain in this article.

 If you’re experiencing any of the below symptoms, then you have likely lost your hearing in one ear.
 Unilateral deafness presents challenges that can make everyday life difficult.

-Depending on how severe your condition is, you might experience:
+Depending on how severe your condition is, you might experience the following:

 Our ears are responsible for both hearing and balance, so hearing loss can impact your physical stability.
 If you’re feeling dizzy, it might be another symptom of unilateral deafness.

-There are five main causes of hearing loss:
+There are eight main causes of deafness in one ear:

-- Earwax — A build-up of earwax in your ear canal can make your ear feel blocked and cause difficulties in hearing.
+• Earwax buildup — A build-up of earwax in your ear canal can make your ear feel blocked and cause difficulties in hearing.

 How Much Can Earwax Affect Hearing?